List of chics

-This is a list of notable chics.
+This is a list of notable chics (styles).

 Chics

-Ashcan chic

-Term used in the United States c.
-2005 for a "homeless" style, similar to boho-chic, that was initially popularised in Greenwich Village.
-Its main features were floppy hats, sunglasses and "dust-catcher" skirts.
-Bobo (i.e. bourgeois-Bohemian) chic was used in a similar sense.

 Beach chic

 "Beach chic" was the title of an article in 2006 by the Times fashion editor Lisa Armstrong about shopping for accessories to accompany a bikini.
 These included a "cover-up" (e.g. a kaftan), flat sandals, a hat, a fake tan and - with the comforting footnote, "No, you will not look like a WAG [wife or girlfriend of a footballer]" - denture cleaner to whiten finger-nails.
 The Sunday Times referred to the Moroccan resort of Essaouira as the "boho/barefoot-chic beach" (the latter possibly a play on the term, "bare-faced cheek").

 Bisexual chic

 A phrase used to describe the public acknowledgment of bisexuality or increased public interest or acceptance of bisexuality.
 Another usage describes a faddish attention towards bisexuality.